suaefar/zero-delay-audio-codec/README.md

 The encoder estimates the current masking with a 39-band Gammatone filterbank.
 The Q-factor (i.e., width) of these filters is steered with the quality variable.
 The improvements to the bit rate by the masking model come with a loss of information.
-In the ideal case, the loss is not perceivable.
+In the ideal case, this loss is not perceivable.

 Negative values mean broader filters, and hence increase the spectral masking of off-frequency signal parts.
 A value of 0 is the default width, while -2 doubles the filter width, and -4 results in a quarter of the default filter width.